-Kathy Dahlkemper took office as Erie County Executive on January 7th, 2014.
+Kathy Dahlkemper took office as Erie County Executive on January 7, 2014.
+After being re-elected in November 2017, she was sworn in to her second four-year term on January 2, 2018.

-Motivated to run for office for the first time by a desire to bring visionary leadership to Washington, Kathy was elected to the U.S. House of Representatives for the 3rd Congressional District of Pennsylvania and served from 2009-2011.
-She was the first woman elected to hold this position, defeating a seven-term incumbent.
-During her tenure in Congress, Dahlkemper served on the Agriculture Committee, Science & Technology Committee and the Small Business Committee.
-She authored the Young Invincibles legislation, which allows young adults to remain on their parents’ health insurance up until the age of 26 under the Affordable Care Act (ACA).
+Dahlkemper previously represented Pennsylvania’s 3rd Congressional District in the U.S. House of Representatives, serving from 2009 to 2011.
+She was the first woman elected from the district to this position.
+During her tenure in Congress, she authored the Young Invincibles legislation, which allows young adults to remain on their parents’ health insurance up to age 26 under the Affordable Care Act.

 You can follow Kathy Dahlkemper on Twitter: @Kdahlkemper, Instagram: Kathy_Dahlkemper, and keep in touch via her Facebook page: Erie County Executive Kathy Dahlkemper.